MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Successful people tend to become more successful because they are always thinking about their successes.
+> What one does is what counts.
+Not what one had the intention of doing.
-> -- Brian Tracy
+> -- Pablo Picasso